So, you may have heard “airsoft gun” and “BB gun” used interchangeably, but are they really the same?

 In the End…

 Have questions about airsoft guns or BB guns?
 Let us know in the comments!
-Don’t forget to like Orange Tip Tactical on Facebook to see all the latest airsoft news.
+Want more info on BBs?
+Check out our article on the Types of Airsoft BBs.